bos/llvm/README.md

 -------------

 We try to stay up to date with LLVM releases.
-The current version of this package is compatible with LLVM 2.9.
+The current version of this package is compatible with LLVM 2.9 and 2.8.
 Please understand that the package may or may not work against older LLVM releases; we don't have the time or resources to test across multiple releases.

 Configuration